emckey1/Yappies/README.md

 # Yappies
- Communications app created for a community-sponsored project during my time at Niagara College
+ Communications app created for a community-sponsored project during my time at Niagara College, for the Boys and Girl's Club of Niagara.
+A Progressive Web Application (PWS) built using C# ASP.NET MVC, for mobile app deployment.
+Allows parents to sign up to programs their children are a part of, and receive news, schedules, and push notifications from program supervisors, while also allowing direct messaging between the two.